Top 10 Best Sports to Watch on TV

 Beach Volleyball

 Beach volleyball is a team sport played by two teams of two players on a sand court divided by a net.
-It became an official Olympic discipline at the 1996 Summer Games in Atlanta.
-The sport originated in Southern California and has since become popular worldwide.
+It became an official Olympic sport at the 1996 Summer Games in Atlanta.
+The modern two-player version developed in Southern California and has since become popular worldwide.

 -